Withdrawals: Withdrawal Checklist

 - Students are not eligible for MIT Student Extended Health Insurance while on Voluntary or Required Withdrawal.
 Students who are taking a Medical Withdrawal and are already enrolled in the MIT Student Extended Health Insurance Plan should let their dean know whether they would like to continue coverage.

 - If you intend to take classes or transfer to another college or university, you may need a copy of your MIT transcript.
-You can obtain a copy through the Office of the Registrar.
+You can obtain a copy through the Registrar's Office.